Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Evocation/Fire Shield.md

 > components: VSM
 > comp_m: "a bit of phosphorous or a firefly"
 >
-> description: "Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-foot radius and dim light for an additional 10 feet, You can end the spell early by using an action to dismiss it.\nThe flames provide you with a warm shield or a chill shield, as you choose.
-The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.\nIn addition, whenever a creature within 5 feet of you hits you with a melee attack, the shield erupts with flame.
+> description: "Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-foot radius and dim light for an additional 10 feet, You can end the spell early by using an action to dismiss it.\n\nThe flames provide you with a warm shield or a chill shield, as you choose.
+The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.\n\nIn addition, whenever a creature within 5 feet of you hits you with a melee attack, the shield erupts with flame.
 The attacker takes 2d8 fire damage from a warm shield, or 2d8 cold damage from a cold shield."
 > higher_level: ""
 > ```